CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Related Work

 As diverse platforms began supporting interpersonal conversations, researchers discovered that various platforms were serving knowledge management roles.
 Platform diversification revealed knowledge management opportunities in tools not originally designed for that purpose.
 Software issue trackers evolved into OM and coordination systems~\cite{bertram2010communication}, while corporate social networking enabled help requests and work coordination through informal interactions~\cite{ehrlich2010microblogging}.
 Research showed these platforms improved employees' metaknowledge awareness through social mediation~\cite{leonardi2015ambient,mamykina2011design,nisar2019social}.
 Team communication platforms like Slack provided unprecedented conversation visibility and multi-threaded collaboration~\cite{anders2016team}, but also introduced information overload and conversational inefficiencies from simultaneous topic progression~\cite{pasad2020understanding}.
 In research environments, Slack served as both a knowledge-sharing hub and a culture formation space~\cite{perkel2017how}, with conversational data proving valuable for tasks like API recommendations from developer discussions~\cite{chatterjee2019exploratory}.

 Despite these discoveries, converting conversations into persistent knowledge required addressing the challenge of preserving natural communication flow while enabling knowledge extraction.
 Early approaches focused on visualization and threading for improved retrieval~\cite{donath1999visualizing,kerr2003thread,faridani2010opinion}, but required manual navigation.
 More sophisticated systems automated knowledge extraction through annotation~\cite{ackerman2003idiag,fono2006structuring} and collaborative summarization~\cite{zhang2017wikum}.
 Chat-based knowledge management systems achieved greater sophistication with Tilda, which automatically summarizes tagged conversations~\cite{zhang2018making}, and tools combining topic learning with personalized summaries~\cite{tepper2018collabot}.
+Social Q\&A systems demonstrated how questions can surface knowledge gaps and how answers gradually accumulate into shared resources~\cite{richardson2011supporting}.
 QWiki demonstrated that Q\&A and documentation approaches could be mutually reinforcing in MOOC environments~\cite{setia2020qwiki}.
 This trajectory confirms Ackerman's~\cite{ackerman2013sharing} prediction that OM should move toward communication-centric, people-oriented approaches, while raising questions about scalability and sustainability.